The Global Debt Problem: Excessive Leverage at Public Companies

 Rising interest rates, currently being pursued by the Federal Reserve, is the pin that could prick this debt bubble.
 In the last few years, short-term base lending rates have already increased by more than 200 basis points – a notable uptrend.

 Corporate default and bankruptcy clearly affects investors and lenders, however; credit departments (with unsecured trade dollars) and supply chains (having risk of disruption) are highly exposed too.
-On average, one out of every three debt defaults leads to a corporate bankruptcy filing during normal economic periods.
+On average, one out of every four debt defaults leads to a corporate bankruptcy filing during normal economic periods.
 Given that every economic expansion inevitably ends, the risk management dilemma will be working through the financial loss that arises from a relatively higher number of bankruptcies.